comprobo25/comprobo25.github.io/in-class/day01.md

 ## Implement a New Behavior

+TODO: make more use of the simulator and give students some prompts for vehicles to generate (maybe have them avoid looking at the ones built into the simulator).

 Choose a new behavior for your robot.
 Feel free to reposition the light sensor and the bump sensors.
 Make sure to draw a diagram of your robot.
 Sketch out some key frames of your robot's behavior and specify the sensory-motor mappings (and state diagram if applicable).
 If you'd like, you may add additional light sensors before doing this (see next section).

 We'll do a quick report out on the behavior your team implemented to the rest of the class.